ei2081/ei2081.github.io/_posts/2024-08-29-rtlsdr-pib.md

 tail /var/log/kern.log
 ```

-...everything seems fine update until 28minutes after the hour, and then nothing until 31minutes after, which is startup related messages :(
+...everything seems fine up until 28 minutes after the hour, and then nothing until 31minutes after, which is startup related messages :(

 Various[<sup>1</sup>](https://forums.raspberrypi.com/viewtopic.php?t=258722) threads[<sup>2</sup>](https://raspberrypi.stackexchange.com/questions/114110/raspberry-pi-random-reboots-raspi-3b) online[<sup>3</sup>](https://stackoverflow.com/questions/38209074/rasperry-pi-reboots-when-running-program) point to power issues as the most likely culprit.

 The second link there suggests how [`vcgencmd`](https://www.raspberrypi.com/documentation/computers/os.html#vcgencmd) may be used to check throttling, temperature and voltage.

-I wrote a little script that runs each of `vcgencmd` on a loop with a `sleep` for 1 second between each round, hoping it might offer some clues about the restarts:
+I wrote a little script that runs each `vcgencmd` check on a loop with a `sleep` for 1 second between each round, hoping it might offer some clues about the restarts:
 ```bash
 #!/bin/bash
 function checkem ()